Select your platform to login.

 Ideally, the trainer is in control from the beginning to the end of the training session in order to get the absolute most out of the time spent.
 This includes control over where participants are sitting, what direction they’re facing, and what information they’re seeing at any given time.

-Carefully planning your room setup is a perfect way to achieve this refined control over your audience.
+Carefully planning your training room setup is a perfect way to achieve this refined control over your audience.

 Without it, you could end up with the first three rows empty.
 And we’ve all attended those meetings with huge gaps of empty seats.
 It gives the feeling of inattention and encourages lower engagement of the participants.